 - The noisiest among them all.

 Dealing with a slightly more restricted budget can still allow the convenience of a garbage disposal.
 This established brand of a disposer is at an enticing price, and if your disposal needs are minimal, it may be something that works for you.
-According to Disposal Mag, a 1/2 HP disposal will work well for a small to medium size family.
+According to Disposal Mag, a 1/2 HP disposal will work well for a small to medium-sized family.

-If you feel information overload taking a hold of your brain, no worries!
+If you feel information overload taking hold of your brain, no worries!
 Just breathe and remember what you are looking for in a disposer by using the buyer’s guide down here:

 Is the unit batch feed or continuous?

-If the unit is batch feed, that means that it will only allow small amounts of waste to be disintegrated at a time and if it is the opposite, ample amounts of waste can be obliterated nonstop
+If the unit is batch feed, that means that it will only allow small amounts of waste to be disintegrated at a time, and if it is the opposite, ample amounts of waste can be obliterated nonstop

 How many people will use the disposer?

-If you have plenty of people, go with the disposer that has a horsepower of 3/4 and higher, but if only you and a couple other people’s plates will be emptied into it, then go with the 1/2 horsepower or lower
+If you have plenty of people, go with the disposer that has a horsepower of 3/4 and higher, but if only you and a couple of other people’s plates will be emptied into it, then go with the 1/2 horsepower or lower

 Does the stature of the disposer match the bills in your wallet?